Building bipartisan support for climate action, from blue to red and everywhere in between.

 No, please do not just drop in to a lobby meeting or join a team you aren’t scheduled for.
 Consult your regional coordinator for advice if you think it is imperative that you be there.
 We put a lot of effort and advance planning into creating lobby teams, including making sure they aren’t too large and making sure everyone who is registered to lobby has a workable lobby schedule.
 The November lobby day is not a drop-in event.
 Advance registration and our Climate Advocate Training are expected of everyone who wishes to participate in the lobby day.

 We suggest business attire for those participating in our Lobby Day on Capitol Hill on Nov.
 12th.
-As our Legislative Director, Danny Richter, likes to say, “In DC, if you want to be taken seriously, you need to dress seriously!”
+As our Legislative Director, Danny Richter, likes to say, “In DC, if you want to be taken seriously, you need to dress seriously!”.
+We encourage a suit and tie, skirt/dress pants with a professional top and jacket, or a professional dress.

 Everyone should wear comfortable shoes (or bring a bag big enough to hide sneakers between meetings!).
 There will be a lot of walking in D.C., and many seasoned CCL lobbyists can tell you about their sore feet if you don’t believe us!